CommunicateNorge/AppAndIntFagkveld1302/README.md

 ### AssessRisk
 Use your imagination on how to asses the potential risk of a message hiting the internet.

+### Review
+The human task of checking the message makes this workflow a long running workflow (ideal for durable functions).
+There is not much to do in the code, but you should inspect how to the front end uses the web hook to notify the work flow engine.

+### PublishTweet
+TBA

+### ArchiveTweet

+TBA

 ## Integrate with legacy system using message hub from the workflow